How to make thin hair look thicker24 January 2019

 Our recommendation would be to wait until your hair is partly dry and easier to style and then, on a medium heat, blow dry your hair over the crown of your head from ear to ear, alternating from side to side.

-This has the effect of creating volume in your hair if done gently and carefully, before styling as normal.
+This has the effect of creating volume in your hair if done gently and carefully, before styling and using styling products as normal.

 Can we help?